qrst07/cloudmc-standard-kb/en/basic-concepts/environments-to-organize-workloads-and-users.md

 ### Environment Roles

 Environment membership is coupled with an **environment role**, which controls what a user can do with the resources contained in this environment.
 Contrary to system roles, the environment roles are fixed and cannot be customized granularly.
+See [Role-based access controls](../administration/rbac.md) for more information on environment roles.

 ### Create an environment